mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 To conveniently log into compute nodes, you should now log out of and back into the Warewulf host, as this will create an ssh key on the Warewulf host which allows password-less login to the compute nodes.
-Note that this key is not pass-phrase protected.
-If you require protectingt your private key by a pass phrase, it is probably a good idea to do so now:
+Note however, that this key is not yet pass-phrase protected.
+If you require protecting your private key by a pass phrase, it is probably a good idea to do so now:
 ```
 ssh-keygen -p -f $HOME/.ssh/cluster
 ```